 Women battle misogyny to send hip-hop spinning in a new direction

-Rasheeda remembered her mother presenting her with a huge, white box — it was a record player that she would continuously spin, not knowing what its purpose was.
-Then, she said, her mom gave her a record with a colorful cornucopia printed in the middle: The Sugarhill Gang.
+She was a kindergartener when her mother gave her a record player, and she would continuously spin it, not knowing what it was.
+Then her mom gave her a record from The Sugarhill Gang.

 “She must’ve just known hip-hop was embedded in me at such a young age,” the MTV “Love and Hip-Hop: Atlanta” reality star said.

 Frost fell in love with hip-hop.
 Lyrics, music videos, and magazine covers display a genre that is male-centered and male-dominated.
-Despite this challenge, Frost took her passion a step further and joined the ranks of female rappers and emcees who battled misogynoir, sexism, and patriarchy to send hip-hop spinning in a different direction, making way for women to take the main stage in the genre.
+But Frost took her passion a step further and joined the ranks of female rappers and emcees who battled misogynoir, sexism, and patriarchy to send hip-hop spinning in a different direction.

 “I had to go out there and work triple as hard, make sure I’m respected, not get taken advantage of as a female, and really go hard for what I know and stand for something,” Frost said.

-From The Sequence releasing the first rap record by an all-female group, called “Funk You Up” in 1979, to MC Sha-Rock's iconic performance on “SNL” as a part of Funky 4+1, female rappers have been a part of hip-hop since its debut.
-Women have fought to shape their identification in hip-hop and demand recognition.
+From The Sequence releasing the first rap record by an all-female group in 1979, to MC Sha-Rock’s iconic performance on “SNL” as a part of Funky 4+1, female rappers have always been a part of hip-hop.

-In the 50 years since DJ Kool Herc extended breaking at a back-to-school party, women have gone from donning a male-imitated aesthetic, to owning their sexuality in lyrics, to selling out stadiums for their own concerts.
-At hip-hop’s 50th anniversary, female rappers are taking their moment to shine — while still demanding respect and facing decades-old challenges.
+Women have gone from donning a male-imitated aesthetic, to owning their sexuality in lyrics, to selling out stadiums.
+At hip-hop’s 50th anniversary, female rappers are taking their moment to shine — while still demanding respect and facing challenges.

 Msia Kibona Clark, an African culture and feminist studies professor at Howard University, said women were “largely invisible” in hip-hop during the ’80s and early ’90s.